aferrandi/dbtarzan/sourceforge/README.md

 DBTarzan changelog
 =================

+- Release 1.19

+Added the possibility to use a master password to encrypt all the databases' password in the connections.config file.

+Added the possibility to use catalog (similar concept to schema) as JDBC parameter to connect to a specific database.

+Keeping the Ctrl button pressed when double-clicking a foreign key it closes the previous tab when opening the new one.

 - Release 1.18

 Automatic sizing of the table columns to fit the columns content.
 This means more information in the UI.